PyarakaSrikanth/Driving-Behavioral-Cloning/README.md

-# Learning To Drive Using Behaviorial Cloning
+# Learning To Drive Using Behavioral Cloning

 ![Autonomous Driving](writeup-resources/go-autonomous.png)

 Overview
 ---
-This repository contains code and other resources for Behaviorial Cloning project for [Udacity Self-driving Car Nano Degree](https://in.udacity.com/course/self-driving-car-engineer-nanodegree--nd013/).
+This repository contains code and other resources for Behavioral Cloning project for [Udacity Self-driving Car Nano Degree](https://in.udacity.com/course/self-driving-car-engineer-nanodegree--nd013/).

 The aim of the project is to train a Deep Convolutional Neural Network(CNN) model to drive a car in a simulator by learning from data gathered by a human driver driving in the same simulator.
 While a simulator could produce lots of data, like steering angle, speed, throttle etc, this project focused on learning to predict the steering angle by looking at images captured from front facing cameras mounted on the car.